Amanda West

-Amanda Linn West (born February 11, 2001) is a Canadian professional soccer player who plays as a forward for the Houston Dash of the National Women's Soccer League (NWSL).
-She played college soccer for the Pittsburgh Panthers, for which she is the all-time top scorer.
+Amanda Linn West (born February 11, 2001) is a Canadian professional soccer player who plays as a forward for Damallsvenskan club FC Rosengård, on loan from the Houston Dash.
+She played college soccer for the Pittsburgh Panthers, setting a program record with 50 career goals.
 She was selected by the Dash in the third round of the 2024 NWSL Draft.

 Early life

 West was born in Sundsvall, Sweden, to Marc and Christine West, and has an older brother.
 Her father, who was drafted by the Boston Bruins in the 1985 NHL entry draft, played professional ice hockey overseas.
 West was raised in Burlington, Ontario, where she played high school soccer for Dr. Frank J. Hayden Secondary School and club soccer for Burlington Soccer Club.
 She committed to the University of Pittsburgh in June 2018.

 College career

 West was one of 21 new players for Randy Waldrum's Pittsburgh Panthers in the 2019 season, joining a program that was winless over the last three years.
 She got off to a quick start with a hat trick in her first game vs. Loyola Marymount, goals in each of her first four games, and a goal or assist in her each of first six games, winning three.
 She scored an overtime goal to beat Boston College for the program's first ACC win in three years.
 She ended the season with ten goals and was named to the All-Atlantic Coast Conference third team and all-freshman team, becoming the first Panther to receive conference honors.
 In the 2020 season, she ranked second in the ACC with 13 goals and was named to the All-ACC second team.

 West broke a Panthers program record with her 24th career goal in the first game of the 2021 season and added goals in each of the next four games.
 She ended the year with ten goals and All-ACC third-team honors.
 After scoring six goals in six games to start the 2022 season, West tore her ACL and meniscus, ruling her out for the year.
 The Panthers went on to appear in the ACC tournament and NCAA tournament for the first time.

 West returned for her fifth year of eligibility in 2023, scoring 11 goals and receiving All-ACC second-team honors, as the Panthers went 17–6–1, their best record in program history.
 In the quarterfinals of the 2023 ACC tournament, she scored an overtime goal that led Pittsburgh to defeat North Carolina for the first time and reach the conference semifinals for the first time, with West receiving all-tournament honors.
 She contributed to the Panthers reaching their first national quarterfinals at the 2023 NCAA tournament, where they lost to eventual champions Florida State.
 West holds multiple all-time program records, including most goals (50).